A close up of handwritten sheet music

 Our guide to getting started provides general advice on how to prepare for and start your application.
 You can use our interactive tool to help you evaluate whether your application is likely to be competitive.

-If it's important for you to have your application considered under a particular deadline – eg under a December or January deadline in order to be considered for Oxford scholarships – we recommend that you aim to complete and submit your application at least two weeks in advance.
-Check the deadlines on this page and the information about deadlines in our Application Guide.
+If it is important for you to have your application considered under a particular deadline – eg under the January deadline in order to be considered for Oxford scholarships – we recommend that you aim to complete and submit your application at least two weeks in advance.
+Check the deadlines on this page and the information about deadlines and when to apply in our Application Guide.

 Application fee waivers

-An application fee of £75 is payable per course application.
+An application fee of £75 is payable for each application to this course.
 Application fee waivers are available for the following applicants who meet the eligibility criteria:

 • applicants from low-income countries;